m4ttsch/omscs-notes-notes/information-security/intrusion-detection.md

 More recent systems incorporate time-series models that consider the order and timing between observed events.
 For example, these systems might examine the amount of time elapsed between when a user logs into a workstation and when that workstation sends an email.

-The main advantage of statistical approaches is that they are relatively simple, easy to compute, and they don’t have to make many assumptions about behavior.
+The main advantage of statistical approaches is that they are relatively simple, easy to compute, and they don't have to make many assumptions about behavior.
 On the other hand, the effectiveness of these approaches relies on selecting the right set of metrics to examine and correlate, which is a difficult task.
 Additionally, there are complex behaviors that are beyond the capability of these models.

 ## Knowledge Based Approach
 Knowledge-based approaches require experts to develop a set of rules that describe the normal, legitimate behaviors observed during training.
 These rules can separate activities into different classes; for example, a rule might state that a secretary *normally* only uses office productivity programs, like web browsers, email, calendar, and Microsoft office.